- Follow

 - Dean

 Each party listed above has the opportunity submit a position memorandum to their recommendation on approval.
 These memoranda are to be filed in Curriculog.
-Recommendations and memoranda are required by April 1.

-Subsequent recommendation on approval is required from the Undergraduate Academic Council and the Long Range Planning Council.
-The Undergraduate Academic Council and the Long Range Planning Council will identify relevant academic, strategic and budgetary issues and will prepare summative reports detailing:
+Subsequent recommendation on approval is required from the Undergraduate Academic Council, and the Long Range Planning Council.
+These approvals will be documented in Curriculog.

 Any council may request feedback from the program/department and/or academic unit involved in the proposal process prior to submitting its own recommendations.
-Following its review, each council submits its report to Curriculog and presents the final proposal to the Senate Executive Board and inform the following of the recommendations:

 - Academic Committee of the Board of Trustees